Skip to main content

 When someone smokes, they and those around them are exposed to many cancer-causing chemicals that affect organs other than the lungs.
 These harmful substances are absorbed through the lungs and carried in the bloodstream throughout the body.

-Women who smoke are about twice as likely as those who don't smoke to get cervical cancer.
+Women who smoke are about twice as likely to get cervical cancer as those who don't.
 Tobacco by-products have been found in the cervical mucus of women who smoke.
 Researchers believe that these substances damage the DNA of cervix cells and may contribute to the development of cervical cancer.
 Smoking also makes the immune system less effective in fighting HPV infections.

 Having a weakened immune system

-Another group of women at risk for cervical cancer are those taking drugs to suppress their immune response, such as those being treated for an autoimmune disease (in which the immune system sees the body's own tissues as foreign and attacks them, as it would a germ) or those who have had an organ transplant.
+Women taking drugs to suppress their immune response (such as those being treated for an autoimmune disease in which the immune system sees the body's own tissues as foreign and attacks them, as it would a germ) or those who have had an organ transplant.

 Chlamydia infection